python/cpython/Doc/library/select.rst

    Files reported as ready for writing by :func:`select`, :func:`poll` or similar interfaces in this module are guaranteed to not block on a write of up to :const:`PIPE_BUF` bytes.
    This value is guaranteed by POSIX to be at least 512.
+Availability: Unix.

    .. versionadded:: 2.7